 Another great way to get around the Pakleni Islands is by Hvar taxi boat.
 The taxi boat stand is in the Hvar Port next to the Arsenal Building.
 Visitors can use taxi boats to get to the most popular Pakleni destinations, like Zdrilca Beach and Mlini Beach.

 Many people claim that the best beaches on Hvar are found in the Pakleni Islands (in addition to the two mentioned above – Zdrlca and Mlini – Jerolim Beach is a popular nudist beach in the Pakleni Archipelago).
 While that may be true, there are several Hvar Town beaches that are just steps from the Old Town and perfect for a quick swim in the sea or all day sun-bathing.

 We think the best beaches in Hvar are to the west of the Old Town.
 The biggest – and closest – Hvar Town beach is Beach Bonj (often referred to as Amfora Beach because of its location right in front of the Hotel Amfora).
 Bonj Beach has chair and umbrella rentals, as well as nearby food stands and restaurants.
 Majerovice Beach, a smaller beach without services, is located in the cove to the west of Bonj Beach.

 There are two small beaches to the east of the Old Town, Lucica Beach and Krizna Luka Beach.
 Lucica Beach is located next to the Franciscan Monastery, which is a unique place to swim.
 Beach Krizna Luka is a more rustic, rocky beach.
-Better beaches are found further east and we will get to those in a minute!
+Better beaches are found further east and we will get to those on stop #5.